![]() | PIM & Chintaro Cloud Integration Guide | ![]() |

 (2) Notes from your inspection areas:

-(4) Inspection Report in PDF format (Double click to view the report)
+(4) Inspection Report in PDF format (double-click to view):

 Resend Inspection to Chintaro Cloud

-If for some reason you only previewed the inspection rather than used Submit Inspection, or need to re-send to Chintaro Cloud, this can easily be done from the home screen of the inspection.
+If you previewed the inspection rather than submitting it, or need to re-send to Chintaro Cloud for any reason, this can easily be done from the inspection home screen.

 1. Tap the Reports Folder from the inspection